chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/render_controls/camera.md

 # Render Controls - Camera

----

-The `Camera` tab, which is the fifth tab in the left control panel, contains controls for the virtual camera in the scene.
+The `Camera` tab contains controls for the virtual camera in the scene.

 <div class="figure" id="figure-3-2-15-1">
   <p class="figure">